 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-If you’re looking for a salad that’s as satisfying as a whole meal, this is the one.
-Roasting Brussels sprouts gives this earthy vegetable a deeper and richer flavor.
-It is a filling lunch salad as is; add roasted wild salmon for a fine dinner.
+A hearty, super-nutritious salad that’s as satisfying as a whole meal… Roasting Brussels sprouts gives them a deeper, richer flavor.
+It is a filling lunch salad as is; add roasted wild salmon if making for dinner.

 *Choose organic produce whenever possible*